js-ojus/flow/doc/data-model.md

 **This document is intended only to serve as a guide during the design phase.
 Once the design stabilizes, it is likely to diverge from reality, and be marked as deprecated or defunct; it may get deleted as well!**

 ## Database
-`flow` maintains its state in an RDBMS of user's choice, as long as a `database/sql`-compliant driver is available for it.  [_Currently, MySQL, PostgreSQL and SQLite3 appear to be best supported._]  Development is being done against MySQL currently.
+`flow` maintains its state in an RDBMS of user's choice, as long as a `database/sql`-compliant driver is available for it.
+Development is being done against MySQL currently.
 Out-of-the-box support for more databases may arrive in time.

+This could change should a convincing need arise for using a NoSQL database.

 ## Entities
 The core entity types in the system are: